ucb-stat133/stat133-fall-2017/syllabus/README.md

 + Notes:
     - Tentative calendar (weekly topics), subject to changes depending on the pace of the course.
-    - Labs: For the covered topics in a given week, the associated lab takes place on Monday of the following week.
+    - Labs: For the covered topics in a given week, the associated lab takes place on Th/Fr of the current week.

 -----